Get the FREE one-click dictionary software for Windows

 5. Walk heavily and firmly, as when weary, or through mud

-- slog, footslog, plod, trudge, tramp, tromp [N. Amer, informal]
+- slog, footslog, plod, trudge, tramp, tromp [N. Amer, informal], trog [Brit, informal]

-Derived forms: padded, padding, pads
+Derived forms: pads, padded, padding

-Type of: amplify, anatomical structure, block, bodily structure, body structure, complex body part, cushioning, exaggerate, fill, fill up, foliage, hyperbolise [Brit], hyperbolize, leaf, leafage, living quarters, magnify, overdraw, overstate, padding, paper, platform, quarters, structure, stuff, walk
+Type of: amplify, anatomical structure, block, bodily structure, body structure, complex body part, cushioning, exaggerate, fill, fill up, hyperbolise [Brit], hyperbolize, leaf, living quarters, magnify, overdraw, overstate, padding, paper, platform, quarters, structure, stuff, walk

 Part of: aquatic plant, finger, hydrophyte, hydrophytic plant, launching site, paw, water plant